 “We’ll simmer it for 5 minutes more,” Marilau says, asking me to add the powdered seeds and whisk carefully.
 “You can smell the change in the aroma as you add the seeds, can’t you?”

 The seeds add an extra taste, but while they season they also thicken.
 Mexicans never use corn starch or flour, according to Marilau.

-The sauce now has complexity and a nutty flavour and the fiery heat of the chile has calmed down like a wayward child after dinner.
+The sauce now has complexity and a nutty flavour, and the fiery heat of the chillies has calmed down like a wayward child after dinner.
 We add the pumpkin seed powder next.

 Sopa de Tortilla